Welcome to my blog...

 Much of the above narrative has its roots in the (bio)psychosocial hegemony that has arisen within the field of healthcare and social research, policy and provision, alongside the underpinning political and economic agendas of successive governments.
 Indeed, MUS is arguably the best (or rather worst) example of where science and politics become thoroughly conflated.
 Many of the forthcoming posts on this site aim to address this conflation.

 For the time being, I will post anonymously; ‘Nemesis’ was the first name that came to mind within the context of healthcare hubris.
 Before anybody points out that naming my blog self after a Greek goddess is surely an example of hubris, I use the term Nemesis broadly and metaphorically to represent a voice which draws attention to the dangerous and destructive form of hubris that exists in the healthcare (and broader social) arena.
-I draw mainly from social sciences research, critical theory, from my own experience as a patient and clinician, and from the (mis-)information promulgated by mainstream media, government, the health service, and other sources of dominant social discourse.
+I draw mainly from social sciences research, critical theory, from my own experience as a patient and former therapist, and from the (mis-)information promulgated by mainstream media, government, the health service, and other sources of dominant social discourse.
 I do not use the term Nemesis within the context of wreaking vengeance on others, no matter what abuses certain individuals and institutions have committed in this sphere.

 In a sense, Nemesis might be understood as the collective voice of chronically ill and disabled people who, along with able-bodied allies, hold up a mirror to such hubris and the harms it engenders.
 My voice is simply one of many within this collective.